 Add Data Disk (Optional): click Add Data Disk and specify the settings according to the preceding table.

 - Public Bandwidth: Assign free public IP is selected by default.
 The system assigns a free public IP address.
-You can select Bill By Traffic or Bill by Bandwidth for the billing mode as needed and customize the network speed.
+You can select Bill By Traffic or Bill by Bandwidth for the billing mode as required and customize the network speed.
 For more information, see Public Network Billing.

 Login Methods: you can select any one of the following login methods as required: